7244/zmemc/README.md

 Before making any significant changes to the project, it is best to open an issue and discuss your proposal with the project maintainers.
 This will help you get feedback, ensure that your changes align with the project's goals, and avoid duplicating work.

-Thank you for your interest in contributing to Zmem.
+Thank you for your interest in contributing to zmemc.
 Your help is appreciated, and we look forward to working with you.

 ## License

-Zmem is licensed under the GPL3 License.
+zmemc is licensed under the GPL3 License.
 See [LICENSE](LICENSE) for more information.

-Thank you for using Zmem!
+Thank you for using zmemc!